mrcook/retroio/README.md

 ## Usage

-    $ rio zx read -f=tzx /path/to/tape.tzx
+    $ rio spectrum read /path/to/tape.tzx

-The tape metadata and block information will be output to the terminal.
+The media metadata and block information will be printed to the terminal.

-If you wish to read a TAP formatted file, set the `--format` (`-f`) flag to `tap`.
+The program will select the correct _format_ based on the file extension, however this can be overridden with the `--format` flag.

 ### Example output

 ```
-Tzxit processing complete!
+TZX processing complete!

 ARCHIVE INFORMATION:
   Title     : Skool Daze